Jump to

 What the model starts with Method of a random process

-At the initial starting point of the Simple Universe model, there is only the elementary strand shaped particle - a particle that moves at a constant speed across a constant yardstick of distance, creating a constant rate of time
+The parent strand shaped particle moves continuously at a single constant speed, across a single constant yardstick of distance, creating a single constant rate of time

 The aim is to manufacture those concepts using the strand shaped particle

-Allowing the why, the how, and the what is it, for those concepts, to be understood
+Allowing the why, the how, and the what is it

-That is, the aim is to use the parent strand shaped particle to construct the neutrino, particle of light, electron, positron, proton and neutron
+That is, the aim is to use the parent strand shaped particle

 And to use those particles to construct the atom

-And the aim is to use the child strand shaped particle to produce the behaviour of fields
+And the aim is to use the child strand shaped particle

 That is, electric fields, magnetic fields, gravitational fields